PetyaKatsarova/cub3d/math_theory.md

 Super Simple Rule:
 If your laser points more left–right, it’ll hit vertical lines more often.
 If it points more up–down, it’ll hit horizontal lines more often.
-So each step in the raycasting loop does:
+So each STEP_SIZE in the raycasting loop does:
 Compare:
 Will the laser hit a vertical line first?
 Or a horizontal line?